svonhauske/Interaction-Design-in-The-Wild/2019-02-10-empathy-machine.md

 **First Step: Interior Mechanism**

-I started out by building out the mechanism I would need.
-I was going to use a servo motor to make the pinna rotate and since I wanted to somehow tie it back to muscle control, I decided to use a flex sensor.
-Bending the sensor with your finger would control the degrees of rotation of the servo.
+I decided to use a servo motor as the core component to achieve the pinna rotation.
+The servo motor would be responsible for moving the pinna-like structure.
+In order to make the rotation feel more interactive and connected to the user's body, I incorporated a flex sensor into the design.
+This sensor detects the bending motion and translates it into degrees of rotation for the servo motor.

+By bending the flex sensor with your finger, you would be able to control the extent of rotation of the pinna-like structure through the servo motor.
+This would simulate the experience of having control over the direction and focus of the sound, similar to how animals with rotating pinnae can adjust their hearing.

 This is what my circuit looks like: